romhack/aBsenTminDeD/README.md

 Text then can be encoded with aBsenTminDeD -e rawText.bin.
 Tool will generate necessary files, which could be inserted any convenient way back in ROM.
 I use the scheme, described in run.bat, utilizing my insertion tool insertBin.

+Tool has poor exception handling and no testing history, don't hesitate to contact me if you find unexpected bahavior.

 For license information please see LICENSE.md
 Huffman encoding part is derived from simple example from http://en.nerdaholyc.com/huffman-coding-on-a-string/